-Additional interpretation of impacts

 Several of the water quality responses are consistent with observations of nutrient loading in other shallow Gulf Coast estuaries (Caffrey et al., 2013; Doering et al., 2006; Greening et al., 2014).
 The relationship between nutrients, chl-a, and water transparency followed expectations of reduced water quality with increased nutrient loads.
 Temporally, these changes were observed at different times and for different species of phytoplankton.
 The initial increase in chl-a was first associated with a diatom bloom in April.
 The red tide species K. brevis was also first introduced to Tampa Bay from the Gulf of Mexico in April, but was not observed at high densities in the Bay until June and July.
 Peaks in dissolved oxygen saturation were also observed as an indicator of elevated phytoplankton production (Kemp and Boynton, 1980), particularly in July with the peak K. brevis bloom (Figures S2d, S3d).
 Of note is that inorganic species of nitrogen, mainly ammonia, were only present at high concentrations in early April.
 Management concerns of the negative impacts of nutrients on water quality focused primarily on the high concentrations of ammonia in the discharge (Table 1), which can be utilized rapidly by many phytoplankton taxa (Bates, 1976; Domingues et al., 2011).
 Low concentrations of ammonia after April may be explained by quick uptake by the initial diatom bloom, where TN that included particulate and dissolved organic sources was at high concentrations through April and again peaked in July.
 Variation in observed concentrations of nutrients is complex given that high concentrations may suggest availability to support phytoplankton growth, whereas low concentrations may imply cycling of available nitrogen in organic forms already utilized by different taxa, including macroalgae (Cohen and Fong, 2006; Valiela et al., 1997).